pedohorse/educational-hips/rbf/README.md

 The asset is heavily filled with comments on how it all works, while itself being done as a proper production level asset.
 Might be a good learning material for junior TDs.

+math background for this is very small and simple as soon as you familiarise yourself with mathematical notation.
+It all fits into one first page of this article: [main pdf article](https://hal.archives-ouvertes.fr/hal-02102304/document)

+additional basis functions taken from here: [another pdf article](https://pdfs.semanticscholar.org/4ef7/d2d515169b0919a080f84f2b82786b978e45.pdf)

 support the effort: [patreon](https://www.patreon.com/posts/40995469)